Hi, I'm Rotem.

 How I got here

-I came to product design from Interdisciplinary Computing and the Arts at UC San Diego — a program that mixed code, visual design, sound, and interaction.
-It taught me the most interesting problems sit between disciplines, and the fastest way to learn a new tool is to build something hard with it.
+I came to product design from Interdisciplinary Computing and the Arts at UC San Diego, a program that mixed code, visual design, sound, and interaction.
+It taught me that the most interesting design problems sit between disciplines, and that the best way to learn a new tool is to build something hard with it.

 What I'm building now